minio/minio-java/docs/API.md

 `public Map<String,String> presignedPostPolicy(PostPolicy policy)`

 Allows setting policy conditions to a presigned URL for POST operations.
 Policies such as bucket name to receive object uploads, key name prefixes, expiry policy may be set.
+The client receives HTTP status code under key success_action_status, when the file is uploaded successfully.
+If its value is set to 201, the client notifies with a XML document containing the key where the file was uploaded to.

 [View Javadoc](http://minio.github.io/minio-java/io/minio/MinioClient.html#presignedPostPolicy-io.minio.PostPolicy-)